Calamivathan/HRTOOL/README.md

 MIT License.
 Free to use, modify, and distribute.

-> © 2025 PakXtract Team.
+> © 2025 @HRModster Team.
 Made with passion for reverse engineering and clean code.